Sienci-Labs/Resources/gsender/gs-feedback.md

 If you find that gSender goes blank after you open it or while using it, there are a couple things you can try.

-1. If you’re using gSender Edge, you’ll see a toolbar at the top of the app where you can click: View -&gt; Toggle Developer Tools -&gt; then look at the ‘Console’ where if you find any errors you can share these with us.
-Also if you click: View -&gt; Reload, you’ll be able to refresh gSender to not show the blank screen anymore.
+1. If you’re using gSender Edge, you’ll see a toolbar at the top of the app where you can click: View ➜ Toggle Developer Tools ➜ then look at the ‘Console’ where if you find any errors you can share these with us.
+Also if you click: View ➜ Reload, you’ll be able to refresh gSender to not show the blank screen anymore.
 1. Otherwise if you’re using the main version of gSender, you can try updating to the <a href="https://sienci.com/gSender/">latest version</a>.
 1. Check your antivirus software or Windows Defender and add gSender as an exception.
 1. Check to ensure you have read/write permissions for the preferences file